markj0hnst0n/LeMunch/testing/testing.md

 | Error page brought up when edit recipe was clicked after going back to profile in home  | same issue as previous bug and same fix
 | Previous user variable fix only worked for user delete function but broke edit recipe function | Changed back to session user variable for edit recipe and delete recipe
 | Delete user function didn't work correctly again | I had moved the modal for this to base.html which created an error when routing to signin.html as the user variable was not define.
 I moved the modal content to profile.html and browse.html and this fixed the issue.
 Now routes correctly back to signin page after user is deleted.
+| delete recipe modals where only coming up for one recipe even when button was clicked for other recipes | appears to be an issue with materialize modals.  have deleted this modal for the moment as this is a short term fix for this bug